WaleyChen/mongodb-runner/docs/milestones/README.md

 - shapes server features of the following release
 - highest priority server work -> be used to build the biggest user features

+## tldr

+1. get the model, auth and deployment right
+2. hit the features checklist
+3. components that make you forget you're using a database

 ## short-term

 ### 0.1.0: deployment